erwtokritos/keras-glove/README.md

 ---
 There are three commands.

-The first trains the model on a corpus provided by the user e.g. a Kaggle dataset.
-The program expects a text item (e.g. tweet, article etc) per line.
+The first command trains the model on a corpus provided by the user, e.g. a Kaggle dataset, where there is a text item (e.g. tweet, article etc) per line.
 We train GloVe, with:
 ```bash
  kglove train data/<our corpus>.csv -v 20 -e 5 -b 64
 ```